jordan7186/jordan7186.github.io/_pages/presentations.md

 ### Seminar series @ GIST

-This is a series of seminars that I gave at Gwangju Institute of Science and Technology (GIST) as a guest speaker from March ~ June 2025.
-The seminar series was about the basics of graph neural networks, several fundamental concepts, and applications of GNNs.
+This is a series of seminars that I gave at Gwangju Institute of Science and Technology (GIST) as a guest speaker in Prof. Honk Kook Kim's group from March ~ May 2025.
+The seminar series covers the basics of graph neural networks, several fundamental concepts, and applications.

 **Session 1:** [Introduction to graph mining and graph neural networks](/assets/pdf/[GIST]01_Introduction_to_graph_mining_and_graph_neural_networks.pdf)